securefix-action/core-approve-pr-action/README.md

 Server action creates a commit to the same repository and branch with the GitHub Actions Artifact.
 So it doesn't allow attackers to create a malicious commit to a different repository or a different branch.

-### How To Manage a Server GitHub App and a server workflow
+### How to manage a server GitHub App and a server workflow

 There are several ideas: